gramps-project/gramps-web-docs/docs/index.md

 ![Image title](screenshots/dna.png){ align=left width="400"}

-## DNA matches & chromosome broser
+## DNA matches & chromosome browser

 If you have DNA match data from one of the DNA genealogy providers, upload it and store it in a future-proof way and view your matches in an interactive chromosome browser.